Delivered Duty Unpaid

 Financial Risk:

-The sellers shoulder the risk of loss or damage to the goods during transportation and delivery until they reach the agreed-upon destination.
+The risk of loss or damage to the goods while in transit and delivery remains with the sellers, who shall bear the risks until the goods reach an agreed destination.

 Best Alternatives to DDU